 NH4 nitrogen: Ammonia nitrogen generally results from ammonia emissions from agriculture, animal husbandry in particular.
 Ammonia is not normally found in drinking or groundwater so if this occurs, it is a strong indicator of pollution through wastewater and landfill water seepage.
 By measuring ammonia levels, it is possible to determine the level of pollution and the quality of the water.

 pH: The pH value indicates whether a water body is acidic or basic.
 This parameter influences the metabolism of aquatic wildlife and the solubility of minerals.
 For instance, a low pH (which may be the result of acid rain or industrial effluents) increases the solubility and thus the toxicity of many heavy metals in water.

 Conductivity: Dissolved substances such as salts can increase water's capability to pass an electrical current.
 Increased conductivity therefore indicates pollution, resulting from storm water runoff or untreated wastewater; however, it can also result from natural sources such as soil erosion.

 Temperature: Water temperature is considered a water quality indicator, because thermal pollution (changes in water temperature that, for example, result from industrial cooling processes) can alter the existing species composition in natural water bodies.

 Dissolved Oxygen (DO): Oxygen dissolved in water is critical for aquatic organisms to survive.
-Bacteria in water can consume oxygen as organic matter decays.
-This can cause whole water bodies to "die", since less oxygen is available to other organisms such as fish.
+Oxygen-consuming bacteria (which increasingly occur when lots of organic matter decays) can cause whole water bodies to "die" since less oxygen is available to other organisms such as fish.
 This process is called "eutrophication".